-Take a stroll along the dyke, and you'll notice a wide variety of birds; a few dozen crows, one or two seagulls, and lots and lots of eagles.
+Take a stroll along the dyke, and you'll notice a wide variety of birds; crows, seagulls, and wintering bald eagles eyeing down their next meal .
 Efforts are made by volunteers to shovel the snow on the ramp to access the dyke.
 Come wearing your winter gear and be sure to remember your camera!

 A home for many spawning salmon, it's no surprise that hundreds of bald eagles can be spotted here year after year.
-The mellow forested trails surrounding the channels make for a perfect location for photographers and nature enthusiasts to walk among the many hundreds of birds of prey who call Squamish home each winter.
+The mellow forested trails skirting the Mamquam River make for a perfect location for photographers and nature enthusiasts to walk among the birds of prey who call Squamish home each winter.

 Nowhere is the eagle population more amazing than seen from a raft, floating down the Cheakamus River.
 Eagle watching float tours run through to February and are suitable for people of all ages and abilities, it’s a great way to get up close with one of the world’s most magnificent birds of prey.

 7. From the saddle of a Bicycle